MjKamma/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This project ais bout doubly linked lists
+This project is all about doubly linked lists